Blood banana

-The blood banana (Musa acuminata var. zebrina), is a variety of the wild banana Musa acuminata native to Sumatra, Indonesia.
+The blood banana (Musa acuminata var. zebrina), is a variety of the wild banana Musa acuminata native to Java, Indonesia.
 The blood banana is an ornamental plant, named for the dark red patches on its leaves, though its small-seeded fruits are also edible.
 It grows 6' to 8' tall in the wild, but is well-adapted to container growing and can be maintained at 3' to 5'.
 It grows best in full or partial sun and is hardy in zones 9 - 11.

 Taxonomy and nomenclature

 The blood banana is a variety of the wild banana species Musa acuminata, one of the two ancestors of modern edible bananas.
 It was once classified as separate species under the now invalid names (synonyms) Musa zebrina and Musa sumatrana.
 It was also sometimes incorrectly classified as a cultivar.
 The variety is not accepted by some sources, including the World Checklist of Selected Plant Families, which regards it as part of the nominate subspecies of Musa acuminata, M. acuminata subsp. acuminata.

 The blood banana is also known as the red banana tree, though it should not be confused with the red banana cultivar.
 Other common names in English include seeded red banana, Sumatra ornamental banana, and maroon-variegated banana plant.
 They are also known as banano rojo in Spanish, ゼブリナバナナ (zeburina banana) in Japanese, กล้วยมะนี (kluai ma ni) in Thai, and chuối kiểng in Vietnamese.